DEV Community

 We needed a bigger lever.

-Figma's database story follows a pattern familiar to every fast-growing product company, but with stakes that were unusually high and a timeline that was unusually compressed.
+Figma's database story follows a pattern familiar to every fast-growing product company, but with stakes that were unusually high and a timeline unusually compressed.
 In 2020, Figma ran on a single Postgres database on AWS's largest available RDS instance.
-By the end of 2022, the team had done what most scaling playbooks suggest first: add read replicas, add a connection pooler (PgBouncer (a lightweight PostgreSQL connection pooler that sits between application code and the database, multiplexing many application connections down to a smaller pool of real database connections — reducing connection overhead significantly)), and vertically partition (splitting a single database into multiple smaller databases, each containing a logical group of related tables — for example, one database for Figma files data, another for organization data) the database into a dozen domain-specific shards.
-These steps bought them runway.
-They did not buy them enough runway.
+By end of 2022, the team had done what most scaling playbooks suggest first: add read replicas, add a connection pooler (PgBouncer — a lightweight PostgreSQL connection pooler that sits between application code and the database, multiplexing many application connections down to a smaller pool of real connections), and vertically partition (splitting a single database into multiple smaller databases each containing a logical group of related tables — one database for file data, another for organisation data) into a dozen domain-specific shards.
+These steps bought runway.
+They did not buy enough runway.

-The data was unambiguous.
-Certain tables — the ones tracking Figma files, user activity, and collaboration state — were growing at rates that would soon exceed what Amazon RDS could support in IOPS.
-Some of these tables already contained several terabytes and billions of rows.
-At that size, Postgres's vacuum process (a critical background maintenance operation in Postgres that reclaims storage from deleted rows and prevents the database from running out of 32-bit transaction IDs — if vacuuming falls behind, it can cause severe performance degradation and, in extreme cases, force the database offline) was beginning to cause reliability incidents — it was falling behind on the largest tables, unable to reclaim space fast enough to keep up with write volume.
-Vertical partitioning couldn't fix this: the smallest unit of vertical partitioning is a single table, and these individual tables were the problem.
+Certain tables — the ones tracking Figma files, user activity, and collaboration state — were growing at rates that would soon exceed what RDS could support in IOPS.
+Some already contained several terabytes and billions of rows.
+At that size, Postgres's vacuum process (a critical background maintenance operation in Postgres that reclaims storage from deleted rows and prevents the database from running out of 32-bit transaction IDs — if vacuuming falls behind, it can cause severe performance degradation and, in extreme cases, force the database into read-only emergency mode) was beginning to cause reliability incidents — falling behind on the largest tables, unable to reclaim space fast enough to keep up with write volume.
+Vertical partitioning couldn't fix this: the smallest unit is a single table, and individual tables were the problem.

 Postgres must periodically vacuum tables to reclaim space from deleted and updated rows.
-This is not optional — if a table accumulates too many dead tuples, query performance degrades severely.
-On tables with billions of rows and high write rates, the vacuum process can fall behind the rate of new writes.
-When this happens, the database starts showing reliability symptoms: bloated tables, degraded query plans, and in extreme cases the risk of transaction ID wraparound — a catastrophic condition that forces Postgres into read-only emergency mode.
+On tables with billions of rows and high write rates, the vacuum process can fall behind the rate of new writes — leading to bloated tables, degraded query plans, and in extreme cases the risk of transaction ID wraparound, a catastrophic condition where Postgres enters read-only emergency mode to prevent data corruption.
 Figma was seeing the early signs of this at scale.
+This was the alarm that confirmed horizontal sharding was urgent, not optional.

 Problem